The SPROG family of DCC devices

 Open a DecoderPro command monitor (from the SPROG menu), log to a file and then try repeating the operation you were attempting; send the log file to us.

-If you are a new user then please ensure you have read the Getting Started Guide on the Download page.
+If you are a new user then please ensure you have read the appropriate User Guide on the Download page.

 Frequently Asked Questions